energy + hardware

 building a solar-powered battery pack for backpacking

-In public forum debate I argued the merits of carbon credits.
+As a high schooler in public forum debate I argued the merits of carbon credits.
 At Duke, I studied policy and sat on the University’s Climate Commitment Advisory Council (CCAC) as student body president.
 At McKinsey I worked with HVAC efficiency climate tech startup Sealed while helping scale the InNYC Startup Accelerator.
 Today, I’m compelled by energy not just because it’s essential, but because it’s hard.

 It’s hardware-first, governed by regulation.
 Demand is set to rise 50% by 2050, largely due to AI.
 I care that we rise to meet that demand through a clean transition.
+I’m an optimist at heart and especially curious about the intersection between hardware and software.
+To understand these constraints firsthand, I'm building hardware side projects - from solar battery packs to autonomous systems (more at the bottom).

-Over the past few months, I’ve been writing and sharing projects on Substack.
+I’ve been writing and sharing projects on Substack.
 I cohost monthly energy dinners in NYC with my friend Johann.

 Link here [WIP].